Olives are one of those wonders of nature that are easy to take for granted… yet deserve special attention.

 A good-tasting, high-quality tapenade spread certainly starts with the olives, but there are other key ingredients that make our Biodynamic® Organic Kalamata Olive Tapenade stand apart from the rest.

-Over and above the Kalamata olives found in our Biodynamic® Kalamata Olive Tapenade, here are the four additional main ingredients that not only add to the outstanding flavor but offer potential health benefits in their own right as well:
+Over and above the Kalamata olives found in our Biodynamic® Kalamata Olive Tapenade, here are the four additional biodynamic and organic main ingredients that add to the outstanding flavor and texture:

 Using only the finest Kalamata olives from southern Greece, our Biodynamic® Kalamata Olive Tapenade helps you create irresistible snacks when spread on French bread, crackers or added to sandwiches.
 It’s also enjoyable when tossed into your favorite salad or pasta.

-Order Our Biodynamic® Olives and Tapenade Today, and Add Some Healthy Fat and Potent Antioxidants to Your Diet!
+Order Our Biodynamic® Olives and Tapenade Today, and Enjoy an Extraordinary Culinary Experience!

 Of course, you can find Kalamata-type olives and overly-processed tapenades just about anywhere online today, or even at your local grocery store.